-1 A person or body responsible for managing or administering a pension scheme established under section 1 of the 2013 Act.
-In the case of the LGPS, each Fund has a Scheme Manager which is the Administering Authority.
+A person or body responsible for managing established under section 1 of the 2013 Act.
+Scheme Manager which is the Administering Authority.

 The Pension Fund Committee

 The PFC is a non-executive committee of the County Council with a constitution of 19, made up of 12 County Councillors and 7 voting Co-opted members as set out below: